 Importance of high-quality DNA

-Leproust is clear that the ability to synthesize any sequence of error-free DNA from the human repertoire at scale is very important to antibody development.
+Leproust is clear that the ability to synthesise any sequence of error-free DNA from the human repertoire at scale is very important to antibody development.
 “More and more therapeutic antibodies are being discovered from antibody libraries.
-Synthesizing DNA at scale allows more libraries to be built, including target class-specific libraries.
+Synthesising DNA at scale allows more libraries to be built, including target class-specific libraries.
 To provide a few examples, we offer antibody libraries targeting hard-to-drug target classes such as G protein-coupled receptors and ion channels,” she says.

 High-quality DNA lowers the number of useless, nonfunctional, and developmentally risky antibody sequences in these libraries, which can also improve discovery success rates.
 “Partners are already taking advantage of our libraries to increase their success rates for these hard-to-drug targets, which are poorly served by other commercially available libraries.”

 It is also important for end-users to have confidence in high-quality DNA.
 “It all comes down to efficiency and risk.
 Precise libraries are efficient libraries, as they require less screening to obtain high-quality hits.
 This is true regardless of whether we’re talking about identifying a drug target through CRISPR, directing the evolution of a biocatalyst, or screening antibodies.
 Precise libraries also carry less risk because nonfunctional sequences or manufacturing liabilities can be excluded upfront during library design.
 Regarding the design-build-test-learn cycle, high-quality DNA shortens both the duration of each iteration and the number of iterations needed to produce a high-value product.
 Whether the goal is to discover an antibody or engineer a microbial factory, high-quality synthetic DNA is poised to deliver life-changing treatments to the market faster than ever before,” Leproust states.